A Life Less Ordinary

-Graham Hughes was born in Liverpool England at the end of the 70s.
-As far back has he can remember he’s always loved to travel.
-As a boy he would be dragged around Europe on increasingly bizarre camping trips, trips that culminated in him helping in his own little eleven-year-old way to knock down the Berlin Wall.
+I was born in Liverpool, England at the end of the 1970s.
+As far back as I can remember I’ve always loved to travel.
+As a boy I’d be dragged around Europe on increasingly eccentric camping trips, trips that culminated in me helping (in my own little eleven-year-old way) to knock down the Berlin Wall.

-In the summer of 2008, The Odyssey Expedition was given the thumbs up by Lonely Planet, and on January 1st 2009 Graham officially began the adventure that would change not only his life, but the world of travel forever.
-It was the culmination of his life-long dream to travel to every country on Earth, set a new Guinness World Record, raise money for a worthy cause and entertain people along the way.
+In the summer of 2008, my life-long dream — The Odyssey Expedition — was given the thumbs up by Lonely Planet, and on January 1st 2009 I officially began the adventure that would change not only my life, but the world of travel forever.

-On January 31, 2013 Graham entered the record books: the first person to visit every country in the world without flying.
-Along the way he devised, wrote, shot and presented the 8x30min TV series Odyssey with Graham Hughes (aka Graham’s World).
+On January 31, 2013 I entered the record books: the first person to visit every country in the world without flying.
+Along the way I devised, wrote, shot and presented the TV series Odyssey with Graham Hughes (aka Graham’s World).
 It was produced by Lonely Planet, commissioned by National Geographic and distributed by the BBC.
 It has been screened in over 50 countries around the world and made its North American début in December 2015.